ngrogg/powershell-scripts/README.md

 # PowerShell Scripts

+## Overview
-A repo for my studies in PowerShell scripting.
+A repo for PowerShell scripts I've written.

-## Install
-Install scripts I use to install PowerShell on various Linux Distros.

 ## Scripts
-The PowerShell scripts I've created so far.
+The PowerShell scripts I've created so far for my work as a Systems Administrator.
+Most run best as admin.

-## Scrapped
+## Deprecated
-Abandoned, supersceded or deprecated scripts. <br>
+Deprecated scripts. <br>
 README in folder explains why each script was retired.